What You’ll Learn 🖥️

 3D table

-3D Table can be used along with a 3D graph for numeric representation of graphically displayed data.
+The 3D Table can be used in combination with a 3D graph to provide a numerical representation of graphically displayed data.
 In 3D mode, only one channel per table can be displayed.

 3D table row and column definition

-Row and column size and resolution are set in the order tracking setup by changing Calculation criteria - frequency limits and Order FFT setup.
+Row and column size and resolution are configured in the Order Tracking Setup by adjusting the Calculation Criteria, frequency limits, and Order FFT settings.

 Input control widget